Marlon Riggs: Themes and style

-Awards and recognition
+Legacy

 Riggs's documentaries have received much critical acclaim.
 Riggs received a national Emmy Award in 1987 for Ethnic Notions.
 Tongues Untied was awarded the Teddy Award at the Berlin Film Festival.
 The film received recognition from the Los Angeles Film Critics Association, the New York Documentary Film Festival, the American Film and Video Festival, and the San Francisco International Lesbian and Gay Film Festival.

 In 1992, Riggs was awarded the Maya Daren Lifetime Achievement Award from the American Film Institute.
 Additionally, Color Adjustment won the prestigious George Foster Peabody Award, Erik Barnouw Award from the Organization of American Historians, the International Documentary Association Outstanding Achievement Award, and a premiere screening the Sundance Film Festival.
-"Color Adjustment" garnered a nomination for a national Emmy Award for Outstanding Individual Achievement in Research.
+Producer/Research Director Vivian Kleiman garnered a nomination for a National Emmy Award for Outstanding Individual Achievement in Research.

 Riggs received the Frameline Award from the San Francisco International Lesbian and Gay Film Festival for his film Non, Je Ne Regrette Rien (No Regret).
 Black Is...Black Ain't won the Golden Gate Award at the San Francisco International Film Festival and was praised by the Sundance Film Festival.

 In 1993, Riggs received an Honorary Doctorate from the California College of Arts and Crafts in Oakland.

-There is a section of a housing unit named The Marlon Riggs Apartments/Vernon Street located in Oakland, California.
+There is a section of a subsidized housing unit named The Marlon Riggs Apartments/Vernon Street located in Oakland, California.
 In 1996, a plaque with a picture of Marlon was hung inside of the building's lobby area.
 At the time, the housing unit was the East Bay's first building constructed for low-income people with HIV/AIDS.

-In 1996, two years after Riggs's death, Karen Everett made a biographical documentary about him, titled I Shall Not Be Removed: The Life of Marlon Riggs.
+In 1996, two years after Riggs's death, Karen Everett completed a biographical documentary about him, titled I Shall Not Be Removed: The Life of Marlon Riggs.

 In 2006, Riggs was inducted into the NLGJA LGBTQ Journalists Hall of Fame.

 In 2014, Signifyin' Works challenged the University of California at Berkeley School of Journalism to match a donation of $100,000 and create the "Marlon T. Riggs Fellowship in Documentary Filmmaking."
 It was the first fellowship named for a documentary filmmaker at a university in the United States.
-That endowment reached $500,000 thanks to the support of the Ford Foundation and other individual donors.
+That endowment reached $500,000 thanks to the support of the Ford Foundation and other donors.

 In 2018, Signifyin' Works received a grant from the Ford Foundation in support of "Tongues Untied@30," a year-long series of global screenings to honor the 30th anniversary of the release of Tongues Untied in 1989.
 Signifyin' Works President Vivian Kleiman and Brooklyn Academy of Music film curator Ashley Clark collaborated to launch the year with a retrospective Race, Sex & Cinema: The World of Marlon Riggs.

 Other screenings included: Los Angeles, Mexico City, Atlanta, London, Paris, Bogota, Istanbul, Mumbai, and beyond.
 In addition, the 78th Annual Peabody Awards recognized Riggs and Tongues Untied with a tribute presented by Billy Porter, writer and star performer of the FX Peabody Award-winning series, "Pose".

+In 2022 Tongues Untied was added to the Library of Congress's National Film Registry for being "culturally, historically, or aesthetically significant."